Voter Registration Qualifications

-Pasco County uses Election Systems & Software's (ESS) optical scan paper ballot system, where votes are cast by filling in ovals, similar to the lottery.
+Pasco County uses an optical scan paper ballot system, where votes are cast by filling in ovals, similar to the lottery.

 How are ballots tabulated on election night?

-When the polls close on Election Night, vote totals are transmitted from each precinct via modem to the central tabulation site at the Elections Service Center in Dade City.
-The vote by mail paper ballots are tabulated at the Elections Service Center in Dade City on an optical ballot reader.
+When the polls close on Election Night, vote totals are transmitted from each precinct to the central tabulation site.
+The vote by mail paper ballots are tabulated on a high-speed optical ballot reader.
 These totals are compiled to produce official totals.

 No candidate, sheriff, deputy sheriff, police officer or other law enforcement officer may serve as a poll watcher.